The e-Discovery and Information Governance Law Review: USA

 One common example of information that must be protected is personally identifiable health information that the healthcare industry must protect under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 However, such information may still be required to be produced in certain circumstances.
 HIPAA includes a provision for the entry of a qualified protective order that allows a party to produce records that contain protected personal health information as long as the records are produced in accordance with the entered qualified protective order.

 Another example of information that must be protected is personally identifiable financial information that financial institutions must protect under the Gramm-Leach-Bliley Act of 1999.
-However, this Act contains a carve-out provision for a financial institution to comply with subpoenas or respond to judicial process.19 Still, many parties will agree to the redaction of this information when the information is irrelevant to the claims or defences in a matter.
+However, this Act contains a carve-out provision for a financial institution to comply with subpoenas or respond to judicial process.20 Still, many parties will agree to the redaction of this information when it is irrelevant to the claims or defences in a matter.

 Various state laws may protect other information, including social security numbers, driver's licence numbers and financial account information.